-u3as collect personal data about their members.
+U3As collect personal data about their members.
 Personal data means any information relating to an identified or identifiable natural person.
 This includes the information needed for membership purposes such as:

-- A member's name.
+- A member's name

-- Postal address.
+- Postal address

-- Telephone number(s).
+- Telephone number/s

-- · Email address.
+- Email address

-- Gift aid information.
+- Gift aid information

-If there is additional information that the u3a is asking members for, the u3a needs to consider what information they are asking members to provide and why.
-As long as the u3a can substantiate the basis for gathering the information and members are aware of the reasons why the information is needed then this will meet the requirements of GDPR.
+If there is additional information that the U3A is asking members for, the U3A needs to consider what information they are asking members to provide and why.
+As long as the U3A can substantiate the basis for gathering the information and the members are aware of how their data will be processed then requirements of GDPR for gathering this information are met.